 Hence, R = 3M/2 is a maximal slice and it can be proven that it is the only hypersurface R = const which is spacelike and maximal.
-The R = 3M/2 slice is a limiting slice of a maximal foliation of Schwarzschild extending from regions I to II and III of the Kruskal-Szekere diagram.
-The foliation has a lapse symmetric about r = M/2 and never encounters the singularity.
+The R = 3M/2 slice is a limiting slice of a maximal foliation of Schwarzschild covering region I,II and III of the Kruskal-Szekere diagram.
+This maximal foliation has a lapse symmetric about r = M/2 and never encounters the singularity.
 The embedding diagram of this soution is different from the wormhole one: there is one AF end the other end an infinitely long cylinder (hence the name trumpet.)

+Example 9.1.3.
 The general construction of maximal foliations of Schwarzschild goes as follows.
 Take standard coordinates in which the metric is written in term of the function A(R) = 1 - 2M/R, and consider the transformation of the standard time coordinate t to where h(R) is the height function that enters in the expression of the new metric components.
 The height function can be determined by the maximal slicing condition up to a constant of integration C,